Accommodation and Halls of Residence

 In most cases, you’ll also need to pay a ‘bond’ or ‘deposit’ if you accept an offer.

 A deposit will often cover things like the bond, administration fees and activities fees.
-A bond is an advance payment that the Halls of Residence ask students to pay as security to cover any unpaid rent, or damage to the property.
+A bond is an advance payment the Halls of Residence ask students to pay as security to cover any unpaid rent or damage to the property.

 Halls of Residence applications are interested in an applicant’s academic achievements and personal qualities and attributes.

 You may need to provide statements and information about the following as part of your Halls of Residence application:

 personal statement: leadership, sporting, cultural and community achievements and involvement

 list of accomplishments, awards, leadership positions

 Scholarships are sometimes available to help with Halls of Residence costs.
 Check out the universities’ scholarship pages.

 You may choose to flat rather than move into a Hall.
 The universities have Accommodation Offices that can help find a suitable property to rent.
 They can also provide information on costs, lease agreements and finding flatmates.